 Baggott also has an acclaimed career as a poet, having published four collections of poetry – Instructions: Abject & Fuming, This Country of Mothers, Compulsions of Silkworms and Bees, and Lizzie Borden in Love.
 Her fourth collection, Instructions: Abject & Fuming, was published in early 2017.
 Her poems have appeared in some of the most venerable literary publications in the country, including Poetry, The American Poetry Review, and Best American Poetry (2001, 2011, and 2012).

-She is an associate professor at Florida State University’s College of Motion Picture Arts and holds the William H.P.
+She is an associate professor at Florida State University’s College of Motion Picture Arts where she teaches screenwriting.
+From 2013-2017, she held the William H.P.
 Jenks Chair in Contemporary American Letters at the College of the Holy Cross.
 In 2006, Baggott and her husband, David Scott, co-founded the nonprofit organization Kids in Need – Books in Deed which focuses on literacy and getting free books into the hands of underprivileged children in the state of Florida.
 David Scott is also her creative and business partner.
 They have four children.
 Her oldest daughter is the sculptor Phoebe Scott.